 Difference Between Low Blood Pressure and High Blood Pressure

-- High blood pressure includes severe headache, heaviness, tiredness, depression, sudden nervousness, while low BP includes loss of appetite, fatigue, weakness, dizziness, etc.
+- High blood pressure includes severe headache, heaviness, tiredness, depression, and sudden nervousness, while low BP includes loss of appetite, fatigue, weakness, dizziness, etc.

 - In high blood pressure, there is sudden numbness on the face or in the hands and feet, while in low BP, the color of the eyes becomes light red.